 3. Lack of Response to Name

-Young children usually begin responding to their names between 6–12 months of age.
+Young children usually begin responding to their names between 6 and 12 months of age.
 If a child consistently ignores their name, parents may initially suspect hearing problems.
 However, in some cases, this can be an early sign of autism.

 Signs: